When it comes to exploring the Kassandra Peninsula, you can enjoy one of the most majestic routes in northern Greece.

 FUN FACT: Lake Mavrobara is home to two extremely rare species of the Emydidae family of pond turtles.

 At the south-eastern end of the peninsula, you will reach Paliouri, which is said to be the site of the ancient city of Theramvos, which was mentioned in the writings of Herodotus.
-Enjoy a unique drive through pine trees for 6km and you will reach Agia Paraskevi, which is popular for its Thermal Baths and healing springs.
+Enjoy a unique drive through pine trees for 6km and you will reach Agia Paraskevi, which is popular for its Natural Thermal Springs and healing springs.

 In just 1.5km you can visit the iconic Chapel of Panagia Faneromeni, with its (supposedly) miracle-working icon of the Virgin.
-Just another 1.5km down the road, you will find yourself in Nea Skioni, formerly known as Tsaprani, and then pass through Mola Kalyva, the site of ancient Mendi, once famous for its local wine.
-After Nea Skioni, the route will take you to Kalandra (+1km) and Posidi (+2.7).
+Just another 1.5km down the road, you will find yourself in Nea Skioni, formerly known as Tsaprani, and then pass through Mola Kaliva, the site of ancient Mendi, once famous for its local wine.
+After Nea Skioni, the route will take you to Kalandra (+1km) and Possidi (+2.7).

 Just 2km down the road (coming from the southern end of the peninsula) and you will find yourself at a junction: to the LEFT is Skala Fourkas and to the RIGHT is the village of Fourka and the hill village of Kassandrino (+4km).